acepero13/app-keys-gnome-shell-extension/README.md

 Adds Super+NUM shortcuts for activating applications from dash.
 No configurations necessary.
 Forked from https://extensions.gnome.org/extension/413/dash-hotkeys/

-Tested with 3.4 and 3.6 (3.5 should also work).

-*Unfortunately it is not working with current Gnome Shell version 3.8*
+Tested with 3.8 and 3.10 (Not sure if it works on previous versions)